buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailTypeCheckRail.md

+# Pset_RailTypeCheckRail

 Properties common to IfcRail types and occurrences with PredefinedType set to CHECKRAIL.
 <!-- end of short definition -->